eidp/platform-documentation/docs/index.md

 The key pillars of this platform are:

-- Self‑service: standardized golden paths for environments, CI/CD, runtime, and observability.
+- Out-of-the-box experience: standardized golden paths for environments, CI/CD, runtime, and observability.
 - Security & Compliance: baked‑in controls meeting EU regulations and GDPR requirements.
 - Sovereignty: all data & workloads confined to EU data centers with transparent governance.
 - Scalability: cloud‑native, elastic infrastructure with automated capacity management.